Lake City, Florida

-Lake City is the county seat of Columbia County, Florida, United States.
-As of the 2020 census, the city's population was 12,329.
-It is the principal city of the Lake City Micropolitan Statistical Area, which is composed of Columbia County, and had a 2010 population of 67,531.
+Lake City is a city in and the county seat of Columbia County, Florida, United States.
+As of the 2020 census, the city's population was 12,329, up from 12,046 at the 2010 census.
+It is the principal city of the Lake City Micropolitan Statistical Area, composed of Columbia County, as well as a principal city of the Gainesville metropolitan area, Florida.
 Lake City is 60 miles west of Jacksonville.

-Lake City began as the town of Alligator in 1821 near the Seminole settlement known as Alligator Village.
-Alligator became the seat of Columbia County in 1832 when it was formed from Duval and Alachua counties.
-In 1858 Alligator was incorporated and renamed Lake City.
-The Battle of Olustee, the largest American Civil War battle in Florida, took place near Lake City in 1864.
-In 1884 the Florida Agricultural College was established in Lake City as a land grant college; it was relocated to Gainesville in 1905 to form part of the University of Florida.
-The city's sesquicentennial was held in 2009.

 Lake City is known as "The Gateway to Florida" because it is adjacent to the intersection of Interstate 75 and Interstate 10.

-The city is the site of Lake City Gateway Airport, formerly known as NAS Lake City.
-Florida Gateway College is located in Lake City.
+Sports Illustrated magazine profiled the town in a September 2021 article, "Football and Community Come Together in Lake City".

 History

 Timucua and Spanish Florida

-In 1539 Hernando de Soto and his Spanish expedition arrived in Tampa Bay.
+In 1539, Hernando de Soto and his Spanish expedition arrived in Tampa Bay.
 The de Soto expedition proceeded north from Tampa Bay looking for gold.
 His expedition met a large Native American group called the northern Utina, possibly near present-day Lake City, who were part of the western Timucua people.
 Some northern Utina were led by powerful chiefs.
 In the 17th century Spanish missionaries established missions in this area, west of the site of present-day Lake City.
 Called Santa Cruz de Tarihica, it was used by the Spanish to develop agriculture and bring Native Americans within their sphere.